ARMmbed/uvisor/docs/api/QUICKSTART.md

 If you don't see the LED blinking, it means that the application halted somewhere, probably because uVisor captured a fault.
 You can set up the uVisor debug messages to see if there is any problem.
 Follow the [Debugging uVisor on mbed OS](DEBUGGING.md) document for a step-by-step guide.

 If the LED is blinking, it means that the app is running fine.
-If you now press the `SW2` button on the NXP FRDM-K64F board, the `private_timer_button_on_press` function will be executed, printing the values in the timer buffer.
+If you now press the `SW2` button on the NXP FRDM-K64F board, the `private_button_on_press` function will be executed, printing the values in the timer buffer after `PRIVATE_BUTTON_BUFFER_COUNT` presses.
 You can observe these values by opening a serial port connection to the device, with a baud rate of 9600.
-When the print is completed, you should see the LED blinking again.

 ### Expose public secure entry points to the secure box